Shopify/checkout-sheet-kit-android/.github/CONTRIBUTING.md

 Once you have merged a pull request with these changes, you will be ready to publish a new version.

-TO do so, navigate to <https://github.com/Shopify/checkout-sheet-kit-android/releases> and click "Draft a new release" then complete the following steps:
+To do so, navigate to <https://github.com/Shopify/checkout-sheet-kit-android/releases> and click "Draft a new release" then complete the following steps:

-1. Create a tag for the new version,
+1. Create a tag for the new version
-2. Use the same tag as the name for the version,
+2. Use the same tag as the name for the version
-3. Document a full list of changes since the previous release, tagging merged pull requests where applicable, in the description box,
+3. Document a full list of changes since the previous release, tagging merged pull requests where applicable, in the description box
-4. Check "Set as the latest release",
+4. Check "Set as the latest release"
-5. When ready click "Publish release".
-This will trigger a GitHub workflow to start the process of publishing a new version of the library to maven central.
+5. When ready click "Publish release"

-**Note** - A manual approval by a maintainer is required before release to maven central.
+This will trigger a GitHub workflow to start the process of publishing a new version of the library to maven central. **Note** - A manual approval by a maintainer is required before release to maven central.